corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/writing-a-cordapp.md

     parent: corda-enterprise-4-13-cordapps
 tags:
 - cordapp
-title: CorDapp Structure
+title: CorDapp structure
 weight: 30
 ---

-# CorDapp Structure
+# CorDapp structure

 In this document, you will find:
 * A description of CorDapp structures and why specific structures work.